Exact minimum number of bits to stabilize a linear system: Conclusion

 In \cite{ranade2018unboundedArxiv}, we applied a similar strategy to stabilize a system with random gain $a$ (which is constant in the present paper) using finitely many bits at each time step.

-An advantage of the scheme presented in this paper compared to \cite{nair2004stabilizability,kostina2016ratecost} is that it uses a fixed number of bits at each time step, and thus is directly compatible with standard block error-correcting codes used for the transmission over noisy channels.
+An advantage of the scheme presented in this paper compared to \cite{kostina2016ratecost} is that it uses a fixed number of bits at each time step, and thus is directly compatible with standard block error-correcting codes used for the transmission over noisy channels.
 Analyzing how our strategy can be applied together with an appropriate error-correcting code to control over noisy channels and whether fundamental limits can be attained that way is an important future research direction.

-This paper resolves the question of the minimum number of bits necessary and sufficient for stability, when fixed-rate quantizers are used.
 While we picked the constants to guarantee a bounded $\beta$-moment, we did not try to optimize them in order to minimize it.
 A natural future research direction, then, is to study, in the spirit of \cite{kostina2016ratecost}, the tradeoff between rate and the attainable $\beta$-moment.
 It will be interesting to see whether our scheme can approach the lower bound in \cite{kostina2016ratecost}, and to compare its performance with that of the Lloyd-Max quantizer, explored in the context of control in \cite{khina2017lloydmax}.